Viewing & Editing Datafiles

 Return to User Guide Index

-A field-based datafile (one that includes one or more fields) might look something like this:
+Or, if it has one or more fields, it might look something like this:

 If there is more data than can be shown in the window, just swipe vertically to scroll it.

 Below the last field you will see the Notes area.

 Tap in the Notes area to edit it.

 The Notes area can contain multiple lines of text, like the text area of a fieldless datafile, so the keyboard for the Notes area has a return key on the keyboard, and a Done button in the upper right corner of the screen.

 When the Done button is tapped, the keyboard will go away.

 Tap in the content area (not the field name, and not the button) of any field to edit it.
 The keyboard will come up, the field to be edited will scroll to the top of the screen.
 The buttons will disappear during editing.